-101 Exam Board AQA Overview of the subject at GCSE English Language builds your communication skills and helps you to interact with and interpret the world around you.
-For English Language, students read a wide range of fiction and non-fiction from the last three centuries.
-We look at all kinds of genres and writers in a range of texts that reflect on a wide range of aspects relating to the individual, society and the world we live in.
-You are trained to become perceptive and critical readers able to extract, synthesise, interpret and analyse information and ideas, and the methods used to present them.
-You will write in a range of styles - fiction and non-fiction - and improve your written communication skills and learn to write both accurately and with flair.
-As part of the GCSE, you will give a presentation on a topic of your choice, which will be awarded a mark that appears on your GCSE certificate - although it doesn't form part of your GCSE grade, it's a really useful skill to develop for later life!
-Skills and knowledge required to be successful at GCSE- successful in your subject at GCSE.
-You will build and develop the following skills: Selecting and synthesising information; Separating fact from fiction and being alert to bias; Analysis, interpretation and evaluation of ideas and the methods used to present them; Writing in a range of styles and genres; Organising texts and information effectively; Technical accuracy in written expression; Communication of ideas - both verbal and written - in articulate and precise Language; Delivering an effective presentation.
-Where will the course take you?
+Exam Board AQA Overview of the subject at GCSE English Language builds yo and interpret the world arou range of fiction and non-ficti texts that reflect on the world critical readers, and to write.
+Paper 1: Explorations in Creative Reading and Writing Reading critically and responding to a modern fiction text.
+You are taught: Fact retrieval.
+Analysing language.
+Analysing structure.
+Evaluating writers' choices.
+Writing narrative and descriptive prose for impact.
+Writing for purpose in appropriate form and register.
+Writing clearly and coherently.
+Different writing structures.
+Spelling, punctuation and grammar. nd you.
+For English Languar on from the last three centured we live in.
+You are trained with impact and flair.
+Paper 2: Writers' Viewpoints and Perspectives Reading critically and responding to two nonfiction texts from different eras.
+You are taught: Fact retrieval.
+Synthesis and inference.
+Analysing language Comparing writers' perspectives and methods.
+Writing to argue persuasively in essay, speech, leaflet, article and letter format.
+Writing clearly and coherently.
+Different writing structures.
+Spelling, punctuation and grammar. age, students read a wide ries looking at a range of Skills required to be successful at GCSE-successful in your subject at GCSE.
+You will build and develop the following skills: Selecting and synthesising information; Separating fact from fiction and being alert to bias; Analysis, interpretation and evaluation of ideas and the methods used to present them; Writing in a range of styles and genres; Organising texts and information effectively; Technical accuracy in written expression; Communication of ideas - both verbal and written - in articulate and precise Language; Where will the course take you?
+Delivering an effective presentation.
 The skills you develop here will support you in your A Level studies in different subjects and across all degree courses at University.
 Recently English A Level students have gone on to study; English Language and Literature, Speech Therapy, Criminology, Media and Journalism, Medicine, Law, Business, Politics, History, Art, Philosophy, Economics, Geography and Modern Foreign Languages amongst others.
 English Language skills are useful in every career: Business, Law, Education, Administration, Politics and Government, Medicine, Media, Sales and Marketing, and Journalism to name but a few.